SaurabhBiswal/MEGA-PROJECT-15-Java-Bug-Tracker-Issue-Tracker-Jira-like/README.md

 ## 👨‍💻 Author

-Built with ❤️ as part of a 2-week full-stack development challenge.
+Built with ❤️ by SAURABH BISWAL as part of a 2-week full-stack development challenge.

-## 🙏 Acknowledgments

-- Spring Boot team for the excellent framework
-- React and Vite teams for modern frontend tooling
-- Tailwind CSS for beautiful, utility-first styling
-- Lucide for the icon library

 ---

 **Happy Bug Tracking!** 🐛✨